North America Job Adventures (U.S. & Canada)

 Live-in Volunteer Program

 Program in the Spotlight Spend a year developing yourself—discover your deeper purpose and share your life and gifts in a thriving intentional community with Camphill!
-Live-in Volunteers grow faster than they imagined possible, build deep, lasting relationships, and develop practical and creative skills that open doors for the rest of their lives.
-Begin to master new skills and carry them forward into your future.
+Live-in Volunteers grow faster than they imagine possible, build deep, lasting relationships, and develop practical and creative skills that open doors for the rest of their lives.
+This is a great chance to master new skills and carry them forward into your future.
 Biodynamic farming.
 Artisan baking.
 Woodworking.
 Leadership and cooperative collaboration.
 Mindfulness.
 Through a mix of structured training and hands-on practice under the guidance of mentors, you dive right in, and by the end of your year, you're not only comfortable with them, but you’re also leading others in learning.
 In addition to college loan support program, the community ensures that every volunteer's basic living needs are covered.
-This means you receive a monthly stipend, a private room in a beautiful environment, wholesome, mostly organic meals, medical insurance, and other essentials—from toiletries to use of community cars.
+This means you receive a monthly stipend, a private room in a beautiful environment, wholesome, mostly organic meals, medical coverage, and other essentials—from toiletries to use of community cars.

 More to explore!Apply for one of the 125 volunteer spots with start dates throughout the year and share your gifts in one of Camphill's 15 sustainable communities.
 Learn more about the volunteer experience and explore current positions here.